phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 110243
+#Total Number of Tweets: 332639
-#Number of Trump Tweets: 92022
+#Number of Clinton Tweets: 110859
-#Number of Sanders Tweets: 87064
+#Number of Trump Tweets: 92553
-#Number of Rubio Tweets: 24269
+#Number of Sanders Tweets: 87555
-#Number of Bush Tweets: 9095
+#Number of Rubio Tweets: 24385
-#Number of Carson Tweets: 8029
+#Number of Bush Tweets: 9171
-#Total Number of Tweets:
+#Number of Carson Tweets: 8118
 ---